rodrcastro/gitsync-existing/docs/annotationTest.md

 If you are using Variants[^variants], then you can easily drag and drop variations of your button onto your form.

+[^variants]: [Variants](../../styling-and-themes/component-variants.md) are pre-styled variations of components.
+You can create variants using theme properties and CSS and they will be available to quickly add to your forms.
+For more information, see the guid on [Styling and Themes](../../styling-and-themes/).

 <figure><img src="../../../../images/exampleButton - Variant.gif" alt=""><figcaption><p>Button Variant being dropped on a form</p></figcaption></figure>

 ## Handling Events